top of page

 1. Alert Triage & Response

 Background: Security Operations Centers (SOCs) are overwhelmed.
-A 2023 IBM report noted that the average enterprise faces over 11,000 security alerts daily, yet human analysts can realistically investigate fewer than 50 per day.
+A 2023 IBM report noted that the average enterprise faces over 11,000 security alerts daily.
+However, human analysts can realistically investigate fewer than 50 per day.
 This creates massive alert fatigue, leading to delayed responses and missed threats.

-How Agentic AI Helps: Agentic AI agents can ingest alerts at scale, prioritize based on context (severity, source, affected systems), and take immediate containment action — such as locking accounts, quarantining endpoints, or restricting network access — often in seconds rather than hours.
+How Agentic AI Helps: Agentic AI agents can ingest alerts at scale, prioritize them based on context (severity, source, affected systems), and take immediate containment action.
+This includes locking accounts, quarantining endpoints, or restricting network access — often in seconds rather than hours.

 Real-World Example: